bcomnes/sublime-tron-color-scheme/README.md

 Tron Color Scheme
 ```

-ColorSublime is fun to play around with, a second package manager for color thems is a bit excessive.
+ColorSublime is fun to play around with, but a second package manager for color thems is a bit excessive.

 Pairs nicely with the [spacegray](https://github.com/kkga/spacegray) UI theme and [Java​Script​Next - ES6 Syntax](https://packagecontrol.io/packages/JavaScriptNext%20-%20ES6%20Syntax) extended syntax highlighting.